The McFearson House, before the fire

-And so the young adventurer's made their way to the barn very carefully, sidling along the bushes and hedge that marked the old garden that once was the envy of the neighborhood but now a warren of rabbit holes and weeds.
-They slunk past the old burned out McFearson house, noting the second story window where the Hogsworth kids swore they'd seen Pamela McFearson's ghost in the moonlight not long ago.
+And so the young adventurer's made their way to the barn very carefully, sidling along the bushes and hedges that marked the old garden that once was the envy of the neighborhood, but now sat a limpid warren of rabbit holes and brown weeds.
+They slunk past the old burned out McFearson house, noting the second story window where the Hogsworth children recently swore they'd seen Pamela McFearson's ghost in the moonlight.
 It was dreadfully creepy, and so they crept past as quietly as three field mice.
-And into the barn went Storm Wizard only to find that the strange woman had indeed vanished completely.
+And into the barn went Storm Wizard while Juliette and Morgana remained on vigil outside, only to find that the strange woman had indeed vanished completely.

-It wasn't long before they quarrelled about whether or not to leave the barn, or keep exploring it, since their agreement, technically, with the little man, was to never return, but they didn't agree on how long they would take to depart... when they heard rustling in the loft above.
-Climbing the ladder, Storm Wizard was suddenly shocked to find himself the recipient of a blinding flash of light and fell backwards.
-When Juliette tried to climb the ladder herself, she too was suddenly rendered unconscious, and so it was not for some time until Morgana managed to awaken the two, outside the barn, at the end of the day, laying in the old garden among the rabbit holes and weeds.
+It wasn't long before they quarrelled about whether or not to leave the barn, or keep exploring it, since their agreement, technically, with the little man, was to never return, said Storm Wizard, but they didn't agree on how long they would take to depart... when they heard rustling in the loft above.
+Climbing the ladder, Storm Wizard was suddenly shocked to find himself the recipient of a blinding flash of light and fell backwards to the ground with a hard thud.
+Juliette then tried to climb the ladder herself, but she too was suddenly rendered unconscious by a flash of light.
+It was not for some time until Morgana managed to awaken the two, outside the barn, at the end of the day, laying in the old garden among the rabbit holes and dried weeds.
 They decided it would be a good idea to head home after all.
+With the small pouch of seeds in Storm Wizard's pocket they departed into the darkening night.

-And so they made it home and found themselves warm and cozy by the fire, puzzling over the strange black seeds, and all they'd heard and seen since leaving the swine-stead for McFearson Hill.
+And so they made it safely home after all, and found themselves warm and cozy by the fire, puzzling over the strange black seeds, and all they'd heard and seen since leaving the swine-stead for McFearson Hill.
 A few days went by and they thought it might be ok for them to just take a quick peek at the hill and if possible, Juliette thought it was her sacred duty to find out of Pamela McFearson's ghost was indeed in that old house, and if so to help her to find her rest in the after life.
 And so they head back toward McFearson Hill one chilly morning not long afterwards.
-But this time they took two of their other brothers, Daniel and Brian, fighters both, and with them took the chance that others might have thought quite foolish.
+But this time they took two of their other brothers, Daniel and Brian, fighters both, and together they took a chance that others might have thought quite foolish.

 2 comments: